 - You may not find the sensation pleasurable — for some people, the sensation of G-Spot stimulation is no big deal or it actually feels uncomfortable.
 Focus on the things that you do find pleasurable and explore them.

-The best way is with his fingers.
-If you want to experience a G-Spot orgasm during penetration with a penis, make sure that his penis is angled towards the front of your vagina and that he is moving the head, at least part of the time, along the front wall fairly close to the opening.
-Both you and he can move your bodies and your pelvises around to achieve this.
+The best way is with their fingers.
+If you want to experience a G-Spot orgasm during penetration with a penis, make sure that their penis is angled towards the front of your vagina and that they are moving the head, at least part of the time, along the front wall fairly close to the opening.
+Both of you can move your bodies and your pelvises around to achieve this.
 Some people have orgasms from G-spot pressure during sex all the time and don't even realize it because this is what their orgasms often feel like.
 Keep in mind that very hard and deep thrusting will almost certainly not reach your G-Spot.

 What about toys?

-I've heard that women ejaculate when they have a G-Spot orgasm is that true?
+I've heard that people with vaginas ejaculate when they have a G-Spot orgasm is that true?